DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/software-support.md

     Deferring an issue generally means "this is a good, important issue, but it requires further discussion."
 This discussion should not interrupt the flow of prioritization.

-## Continous Support
+## Continuous Support

 An additional 6 hours per week between sprints are dedicated for handling small issues.
-We refer to this as continious support, as it's suppport time between dedicated sprints.
+We refer to this as continuous support, as it's support time between dedicated sprints.
 This is mostly to stay on top of GitHub notifications.

-Examples of what a developer is excpected to be worked during these continuous suport hours:
+Examples of what a developer is expected to be worked during these continuous support hours:

 1. Review small PRs
 1. Iterate on already open PRs